 Just like so many of my animals, Merlin just showed up on my porch and never left.
 I don’t know where he came from.
 I don’t know who his mother was.
-I just know that a new kitten started hanging out in my neighborhood and then adopted my porch as his own.
-It wasn’t long before he came inside.
+I just know that a new cat started hanging out in my neighborhood and then adopted my porch as his own.
+Eventually, he came inside and never left.

 I rarely name animals for their physical characteristics, but Merlin was an exception.
 A woman I was dating at the time pointed out that the white fur around his nose and neck made him look like an older man with a white beard and mustache — very much like the wizard of ancient myths.
 So he became Merlin because of the wizard who I figure is the most famous of all time.
 It’s been a good name for him.

 Merlin is a very calm and good-natured cat, but there’s a small part of him that had trouble learning to enjoy being inside where he’s safe.
 Yes, Merlin still wanted to chase birds and squirrels.
 He can sometimes sit in an open window for hours, intently peering at every movement of other animals in the trees just outside my office windows.

 For a long time, I didn’t worry too much about this, but Merlin eventually decided to make a jailbreak.

 I never leave cats around open windows, just because I know it would be easy for one of them to get out and get lost, hurt or even killed.
 One night, though, I left a bedroom window barely cracked.
 After all, there was also a screen.
 Surely that couldn’t be a problem.

 For a normal cat, it might not have been a problem, but Merlin apparently has some leftover wizardry from another life.

 I was only out of the bedroom for about five minutes, but when I returned he wasn’t in the window anymore.
 I looked around and couldn’t find him anywhere.
 Then I examined the window and screen carefully.
 Somehow, Merlin had squeezed through the very narrow space that the window was open and also broken through the corner of the screen.